Injured in a Philadelphia Car Accident? Get Help Today From the Philadelphia Car Accident Attorneys at Munley Law Personal Injury Attorneys

 Another example is a defect in the vehicle causing an accident.
 If the car manufacturer of the product previously knew about the defect, yet failed to warn consumers, the manufacturer may be liable in a car accident.

-When you are injured in a motor vehicle accident caused by another driver, you will be looking for compensation from the at-fault driver’s insurance company to pay for any financial losses you have suffered.
+When you are injured in a motor vehicle accident caused by another driver, you will be looking for compensation from the at-fault driver’s insurance to pay for any financial losses you have suffered.
 What you need to remember is that the insurance company is in the business of making money first.
 During your auto accident insurance claim, be prepared to face resistance when it comes to getting your claim paid.

 Some of the tactics the insurance adjuster may use include: